 If you really want to keep your finances organized and stay on top of your stockpile, make a spreadsheet of items you have.
 Notate when you open a new item and how long it takes you to use it.
 That way you will have a better plan for when you need to make future bulk purchases.

-This same frugal hack can be used to clean up your health and beauty supplies, your paper products, laundry items and any other goods you store in your home.
+This same frugal hack can be used to clean up your health and beauty supplies, your paper products, cleaning products, laundry items and any other goods you store in your home.

 #7 Saving Money Life Hacks: Look in Your Freezer